meltano/meltano-cicd-lab-template/README.md

 ## Testing

-To test, first use the `Open in VS Code` link above to open the project in VS Code.
+To test, first use the `Open in VS Code` link above to open the project in VS Code using Docker containers.

 _Note: The only prerequisites to get started is to install **VS Code** and **Docker**.
 As needed, VS Code will prompt you to install any additional extensions needed to open the project._